 The article below is based on the evaluation of the project from the Stratford East team.

-In December 2017, Theatre Royal Stratford East (TRSE) live-streamed its Christmas production of Rapunzel across Barts Health Trust, to the newly opened Rainbow Ward at Newham University Hospital, to Richard House Children’s Hospice in Beckton and to St Francis Adult Hospice in Romford.
+A while ago, Theatre Royal Stratford East (TRSE) live-streamed its Christmas production of Rapunzel across Barts Health Trust, to the newly opened Rainbow Ward at Newham University Hospital, to Richard House Children’s Hospice in Beckton and to St Francis Adult Hospice in Romford.
 The Theatre Royal were awarded a commission by The Space to support the live stream, which was particularly aimed at audiences who would not be able to attend the Christmas production in person, and was part of the wider Stratford East to East initiative which uses digital platforms and media to reach audiences across East London and East Anglia.

 The show was broadcast via a weblink which meant that anyone with an internet connection and a phone, tablet or computer could watch the whole performance.
 This enabled patients on their wards to watch on iPads, and TRSE provided screens and projectors in central spaces for those who could watch in a group.